 Mmmmm.
 Ambre Fetiche.
 Amber fetish.
 Oh yeah baby.
 Dark, smooth, glistening amber.
 It garners lots of compliments.
-Other fragrances I wear that attract the same kind of attention are Kiehl's Original Musk, Strip by Agent Provocateur and L'air de Rien by Miller Harris.
-Ambre Fetiche is the perfect blend of incense, leather, amber and vanilla, which envelops you in the most confident, soft and sexy scent.
-A wild and romantic adventure - full of dangerous liaisons and brooding men - who themselves smell wonderful in it after it transferred from you to them as you wrapped your arms around their neck and kissed them until the sunrise.
-Sweet, vanilla-fuelled, burning, smoking incense with a quiet intensity that smoulders.
+Other fragrances I wear that attract the same kind of attention are Ambre Sultan by SL and Strip by Agent Provocateur.
+It's the big hit of labdanum that really launches Ambre Fetiche into the most luxurious unisex fragrance I own.
+A heady blend of incense, leather, amber and vanilla, which envelops you in the most confident, brooding, sexy scent.
+A wild adventure - full of dangerous liaisons and handsome men.
+Sweet, vanilla-fuelled smoking incense that burns with a quiet intensity that smoulders on a bed of labdanum.
 Rita Hayworth in that scene from Gilda, singing "Put the Blame on Mame, Boys!"
 Oh, if only Musc Ravageur had been built like this baby!

 It took a few wearings, but I finally "get" AG AMBRE FÉTICHE (Amber Fetish).

 This is a dirty amber, with incense, leather & a bit of vanilla.
 As the strongest fragrance in the Les Orientales line, AF has about the same presence on my skin as AP Strip, which is to say ...
 ALOT.
 Definitely unisex, maybe even leaning toward masculine, but it's rare for me find a wearable mass market masculine, so this is a win for me.

 When you're in need of a skank fest, look her up.

 I love orientals and Ambre Fetiche is a powerful Oriental with ambre notes and incense. there is dryness and very little sweetness in this perfume.
 The lasting power is very good better then most.
 It is a winter perfume and-or evening.